shitchell/ai-skeleton/docs/persistent/CYCLE_DEVELOPMENT_PROCESS.md

 ### 🧹 5.
 Diagnose and Refine
 - Identify and log error types
-- Trace root causes, document insights in `LESSONS_LEARNED.md`
+- Trace root causes, document insights in `DEVELOPMENT_LOG.md`
+- If insights are complete and ready for permanent documentation, add to `LESSONS_LEARNED.md`
+- If insights need further reflection or don't fit elsewhere, add to `SCRATCH.md` with appropriate references
 - Refactor for clarity, simplicity, and resilience

 ---